Can I retire at 50 with 100k?

 Retirement goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
 By breaking down your retirement goals into smaller financial milestones, you can track your progress and make necessary adjustments along the way.
 These milestones may include reaching a certain level of savings, paying off debts, or achieving a particular investment return.

-See also How long will $3 million last in retirement?
+See also How do you stay mentally active in retirement?

 One important financial milestone in retirement planning is determining your desired retirement income.
 This involves calculating your expected expenses during retirement and estimating the amount of income you will need to cover those expenses.
 By setting a specific income target, you can work towards building a retirement savings portfolio that will generate enough income to sustain your desired lifestyle.